+Morley McBride on the course.
 [Christy here]Wow.
 What a weekend.
 I would definitely recommend a trip out to Lake Tahoe for the Tahoe Rim Trail 50 mile run.
 Not knowing anything about this event before I signed up, I was blown away by the course, and the fun, summer lake scene only added to the weekend.
 Heading out to Lake Tahoe for a long weekend in the middle of July...

+The crew– Christy, Neal Beidleman and Chris Davenport.
+They deserve a lot of the credit for getting me here while it was still breakfast hour on Saturday in Silverton.
+Thanks guys, you’re awesome.
 In the days that follow this enormous undertaking, I’m usually so drained– mentally, physically, and emotionally– that I struggle to assimilate all that took place.
 I recall it in bits and pieces– mental images of the course,...

+The course profile.
 Put another San Juan Solstice 50 in the books.
 It was Christy’s 4th finish here, and my 5th, and despite us both having a good amount of experience at this race, we’ve found that it is always a tough, unpredictable day. (more…)

+That was a close one.
 Summer’s here.
 It’s time to change gears.
 Among other things, that means it’s time to get running.
 The races are right around the corner.
 Actually, they’ve already started.
 The Golden Gate “Dirty 30” 50K was Saturday.
 I realize we were completely immersed in ski mountaineering just two weeks ago, but that’s just how it is sometimes.
 We like to keep the calendar full.
 Christy and...

 Subscribe to the Blog